BjornKennethHolmstrom/CosmicSyncCore/docs/CURRENT/platform-advantages.md

 - **Environmentally conscious:** Decentralized systems often utilize existing user resources, potentially reducing the carbon footprint compared to centralized data centers.

 ### **8. Catalyst for Innovation**
-- **Empowering developers:** By providing a robust and secure base, CosmicSyncCore encourages the creation of innovative applications tailored to decentralized ecosystems.
+- **Empowering developers:** By providing a robust and secure base, CivicBase encourages the creation of innovative applications tailored to decentralized ecosystems.
 - **Encourages open collaboration:** Fosters a community-driven approach to app development.

-CosmicSyncCore is well-positioned to provide not only technical advantages but also to align with broader societal values of autonomy, security, and sustainability, making it a highly promising platform.
+CivicBase is well-positioned to provide not only technical advantages but also to align with broader societal values of autonomy, security, and sustainability, making it a highly promising platform.